lydiaYchen/PerfEvaluation-IN4215/project.md

 ### Trace driven analysis and simulation study

-You have to first choose a "rich trace" from public domain, for example failure logs, bugs, and excution performance of certain applications.
+You have to first choose a "rich trace" from public domain, for example failure logs, bugs, and execution performance of certain applications.
 The aim here is to derive efficient and accuracy predictive models through trace mining and ask what-if questions via a simulator.

-- Before you start, you need to decdie the metrics of intrests, e.g., latency, throughput or security volunerability, which can be extracted from the trace you choose.
+- Before you start, you need to decide the metrics of interests, e.g., latency, throughput or security vulnerability, which can be extracted from the trace you choose.

 - Derive white or black model for such an application.
 You need to collect statstics feature that are essential to build predictive models.

-- Develop a simulator that can use the trace as input and develop resource managment policies.
-For instance, using failure traces to develop failure predictiong mechanisms and failure-aware scheduling policies.
+- Develop a simulator that can use the trace as input and develop resource management policies.
+For instance, using failure traces to develop failure predicting mechanisms and failure-aware scheduling policies.

 #### List of papers that can inspire you how to do performance evalution
-- [Failure prediction of big data systsems](https://lydiaychen.com/pdf/Rosa__TCS_jobfailure.pdf) I can share the trace with you if you are intrested in analyzing this trace.
+- [Failure prediction of big data systems](https://lydiaychen.com/pdf/Rosa__TCS_jobfailure.pdf) I can share the trace with you if you are interested in analyzing this trace.

 - more to come